 - If you have any other existing Works with Nest partner connections, you can migrate to a Google Account, but as part of doing that, you must remove and disconnect your existing Works with Nest connections (this is not reversible).

-- After moving to a Google Account, you can explore alternative connections available to you with the Works with Google Assistant platform.
-Because Works with Google Assistant functions differently, the way your Nest and third-party smart home products work together will be different.
+- After moving to a Google Account, you can explore alternative connections available to you with the Works with the Google Assistant platform.
+Because Works with the Google Assistant functions differently, the way your Nest and third-party smart home products work together will be different.
 All triggered routines of Nest, Google, and partner devices will be set up and managed from the Google Home app using Assistant Routines.
-Some of your existing devices and connections may not be supported by Works with Google Assistant.
-Please visit Works with Google Assistant (Smart Home) to see if your smart home partner device is supported.
+Some of your existing devices and connections may not be supported by Works with the Google Assistant.
+Please visit Works with the Google Assistant (Smart Home) to see if your smart home partner device is supported.

 - One of the most popular Works with Nest features is to automatically trigger routines based on Nest’s Home/Away status.
 We are working to bring that same functionality to the Google Assistant and provide more device options for you to choose from.
-Works with Google Assistant already works with over 3,500 partners and 30,000 devices, and integrates seamlessly with Assistant Routines.
+Works with the Google Assistant already works with over 3,500 partners and 30,000 devices, and integrates seamlessly with Assistant Routines.
 Routines allow anyone to quickly customize how their smart devices work together based on simple triggers – whether you’re leaving home or going to bed.